Crocodylus Park and Zoo

 Saltwater Crocodile © Tourism NT

 Housing over three decades of research on Australian crocodiles and a comprehensive crocodile museum, not to mention more than a thousand resident crocodiles, the Crocodylus Park and Zoo is designed to educate people about this lesser known predator.
 While the focus at the park is on crocodiles, there are plenty of other animals to keep visitors interested.
 At this, the largest attraction in Darwin, visitors can learn about these reptiles as well as view a collection of other animals such as big cats, monkeys, birds, snakes and turtles, to name a few.
-Regular daily tours, including crocodile feeding sessions, will leave visitors captivated and enthralled by these dinosaur-like creatures.
-There are well-trained guides who are willing to answer any questions about the crocodiles, both the species in general and the particular crocodiles housed at the park.
+Regular daily tours, including crocodile feeding sessions, will captivate visitors.
+There are well-trained guides who are willing to answer any questions about the dinosaur-like creatures, both the species in general and the particular crocodiles housed at the park.
 Visitors are allowed to get as close as is safe to get the best pictures possible.

 Address: 815 McMillans Road, Knuckey Lagoon